kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 - Use an empty configuration if none of the above is present

 Only one property can be specified at the same time: `config.resource` or `config.file`.
-If both properties are specified, the application will fail on startup.
+If both properties are specified, the application will fail on startup with `Application config source is ambiguous`.

 ===! ":fontawesome-brands-java: `java`"